Incoming New York attorney general plans wide-ranging investigations of Trump and family

 - Continue to probe the Trump Foundation.

-"We want to investigate anyone in his orbit who has, in fact, violated the law," said James, who was endorsed by and will serve in the administration of Gov. Andrew Cuomo, who has been mentioned as a possible 2020 Democratic contender but insists he won't run.
+"We want to investigate anyone in his orbit who has, in fact, violated the law," said James, who was endorsed by New York Gov. Andrew Cuomo.

 James campaigned on passing a bill to change New York's double jeopardy laws with an eye on possible pardons coming out of the White House.
 James told NBC News she wants to be able to pursue state charges against anyone the president were to pardon over federal charges or convictions and whose alleged crimes took place in the state.
 Under current New York law, she might not be unable to do that.